PaNOSC-ViNYL/ase/doc/ase/dft/bader.rst

 ``get_all_electron_density``, in which case this is preferable to ``get_pseudo_density``.

+Note that it is strongly recommended to use version 0.26b or higher of the program, and the examples below refer to this version.

 ..
 [Bader] R. F. W. Bader.
 Atoms in Molecules: A Quentum Theory.
            Oxford University Press, New York, 1990